Yulia-Pryima/rr-sdet-assignment/README.md

-## Automated GUI testing Robot navigation Web application

-### Implementation of functional test suite with following requirements:
-- The suite is fully automated and provide both console and HTML reports;
-- The suite reports test results with attachments and the defects.

-# Test Automation Assignment – SDET
+# Release Readiness Automation Assignment

-## Overview
-This repository contains a test automation assignment implemented as part of my work and learning as a QA / delivery-focused technical professional.
+This repository contains a Python-based automation assignment focused on validating system behavior and surfacing release readiness risks through automated checks.

+## What problem this addresses
+In fast-moving product environments, release decisions often rely on fragmented signals from testing, issue tracking, and execution status.
+This project demonstrates how automation can be used to make those signals more visible and reliable.

+## Why it matters
-The goal of this project is to demonstrate:
+The goal is not testing for testing’s sake, but supporting delivery confidence:
-- Structured test design
-- Clear separation of concerns
-- Practical automation focused on reliability and maintainability
+- Reduce manual verification effort
+- Surface potential risks earlier
+- Support clearer go/no-go release decisions

-## What This Project Demonstrates
+## What this demonstrates
-- Translating functional requirements into automated test scenarios
+- Translating technical requirements into automated checks
+- Structuring automation to support delivery and release readiness
-- Designing test cases with business and user impact in mind
+- Thinking beyond test execution toward operational impact
-- Writing readable, maintainable automation code
-- Basic reporting and validation logic

-## Tech Stack
+## Tech
-- Language: Python
-- Tools: pytest (or relevant framework), basic scripting utilities
-- Focus: functional validation and test logic (not production application code)

-## Context
-My background is in customer-facing delivery, QA leadership, and cross-functional coordination.
-This repository reflects hands-on technical work that supports delivery quality, risk reduction, and stable releases.

-It is not intended as a full software product, but as an example of practical automation and technical problem-solving.
+Python · Automation · Structured validation